X

 Young Mazino will play Jesse in The Last of Us Season 2, according to Variety.
 In 2023, Mazino had a breakout performances as Paul Cho, the younger brother of Steven Yeun's Danny Cho, in Beef.
 Jesse is described as "a pillar of his community who puts everyone else's needs before his own, sometimes at terrible cost."

 Kaitlyn Dever will join Pedro Pascal and Bella Ramsey in Season 2 as Abby, a key figure in the second game.
-Interestingly, fans campaigned for Dever — a veteran of Justified, Dopesick, and, most recently, Hulu's horror film No One Will Save You — to play Ellie when the series adaptation was first announced, and her casting as Abby has been rumored for months.
+Interestingly, fans campaigned for Dever — a veteran of Justified, Dopesick, and, most recently, Hulu's horror film No One Will Save You — to play Ellie when the series adaptation was first announced, and her casting as Abby was rumored for months before it was confirmed in January.

-"Our casting process for season two has been identical to season one: we look for world-class actors who embody the souls of the characters in the source material," Craig Mazin and Neil Druckmann said in a statement.
-"Nothing matters more than talent, and we're thrilled to have an acclaimed performer like Kaitlyn join Pedro, Bella and the rest of our family."
+"Our casting process for Season 2 has been identical to season one: we look for world-class actors who embody the souls of the characters in the source material," Craig Mazin and Neil Druckmann said in a statement.
+"Nothing matters more than talent, and we're thrilled to have an acclaimed performer like Kaitlyn join Pedro, Bella, and the rest of our family."

 News of her casting came after Mazin told The Hollywood Reporter in August 2023 that the strike had derailed the search for Abby.
 "The strike stopped us in our tracks.
 Things were in process.
 Look, Abby was the first role that we wanted to tackle," he said.
 "We've got a pretty good track record of making major cast announcements and people going, 'Really?' which will probably continue."